ttedeschi/INFN-analysis-facility/README.md

 As a user of the analysis facility, you would like to both get access directly to the HTCondor cluster and to a Jupyter Notebook (which in turn can be used to submit jobs to HTCondor via Dask).

 ### Requirements
 This guide only requires a web access via browser (for Jupyter Notebook) and a Docker Desktop installation (for HTCondor standalone client).
-In order to get access directly to the HTCondor cluster, you should first apply for an account at CMS-IAM https://cms-auth.web.cern.ch/ and setup oidc-agent for cms (link to oidc-agent cms guide)
+In order to get access directly to the HTCondor cluster, you should first apply for an account at CMS-IAM https://cms-auth.web.cern.ch/ and setup oidc-agent for cms (https://github.com/ttedeschi/INFN-analysis-facility/blob/main/oidc-token-cms.md)

 ### Access to Jupyter Notebook
 In order to get a Jupyter Notebook, you first have to apply for a Dodas-IAM account at https://dodas-iam.cloud.cnaf.infn.it/.
 Once you receive notification of account creation, you are good to go.